MichaelRFox/fxToolTip.js/README.md

 * **elementId** (string) - the unique id of your target DOM element
 * **content** (string) - any valid html
 * **returns** - a [foxToolTip object](#The-foxToolTip-object)
 * **description** - The create method is the only method you need to invoke to instantiate a tooltip with all of the predefined defaults.
 It returns a [foxToolTip object](#The-foxToolTip-object) which you may save as a variable to dynamically alter its options, or you may use method chaining to set desired options at the time the tooltip is created.
-If you attempt to create a tooltip on a target element that already has a tooltip associated with it, the .create() method will not create a new tooltip, but return the [foxToolTip object](#The-foxToolTip-object) associated with that target element.
+If you attempt to create a tooltip on a target element that already has a tooltip associated with it, the .create() method will delete the old tooltip before returning the new [foxToolTip object](#The-foxToolTip-object).

 ### <a id ="foxToolTip.remove">foxToolTip.remove (elementId)</a>
 * **elementId** (string) - the unique id of the target DOM element whose tooltip you want to remove.
 * **returns** - null
 * **description** - removes all of the event listeners and the associated [foxToolTip object](#The-foxToolTip-object) object from the stack.
 If this is the only [foxToolTip object](#The-foxToolTip-object) on the stack, the .remove() method will remove all of the [foxToolTip object](#The-foxToolTip-object) css rules from the stylesheet and set the library back to its un-instantiated state.
 Generally, this method is not required, since foxToolTip.js automatically detects the removal of target elements, and performs corresponsing tooltip removal automatically.
-Limitation: foxToolTip.js uses mutationObservers to detect the removal of target elements from the DOM.
-Internet Explorer prior to verson 11 does not support mutationObservers.
-However, foxToolTip.js does keep track of all tooltips, and will prevent you from inadvertantly adding a duplicate tooltip that you thought had been automatically removed.

 [:house: top](#top)